IrokoBench: A New Benchmark for African Languages in the Age of Large Language Models: Related Work

-\paragraph{African Benchmark Datasets:} Due to the limited representation of African languages in the field of NLP, there has been a growing effort to create benchmark datasets for African languages to enable research on these languages, especially evaluating existing NLP tools on these languages.
+\paragraph{African Benchmark Datasets:} Due to the limited representation of African languages in the field of NLP, there has been a growing effort to create benchmark datasets for African languages to enable research on these languages.
 Initiatives such as Masakhane have been instrumental in the creation of standard benchmark for tasks such as machine translation \cite{adelani-etal-2022-thousand}, named entity recognition \cite{adelani-etal-2021-masakhaner,adelani-etal-2022-masakhaner}, part of speech tagging \cite{dione-etal-2023-masakhapos}, news topic classification \cite{adelani-etal-2023-masakhanews}, and sentiment analysis \cite{muhammad-etal-2023-afrisenti}.
-There are also several multilingual benchmark datasets that cover a few African languages, such as SIB-200 \cite{adelani-etal-2024-sib}, Flores \cite{flores2021,nllbteam2022language}, Aya dataset and Collection \citep{singh2024aya} and Taxi1500 \cite{ma2023taxi1500}.
-However, despite all these efforts, African languages still lack quality and more difficult datasets to evaluate the reasoning capabilities of LLMs, which have become ubiquitous.
-Hence, this work contributes to this space by creating datasets to evaluate general use LLMs in African languages in a variety of downstream tasks.
+There are also several multilingual benchmark datasets that cover a few African languages, such as SIB-200 \cite{adelani-etal-2024-sib}, Flores \cite{goyal-etal-2022-flores,nllbteam2022language}, Aya dataset and Collection \citep{singh2024aya} and Taxi1500 \cite{ma2023taxi1500}.
+However, despite all these efforts, African languages still lack quality and more difficult datasets, our work fills this gap.